 - Circular strokes are plump ovals on a forward slant.
-Circles are made in a single circular motion.
+Draw your circles in a single circular motion.

-- Horizontal strokes are drawn left to right. top and bottom horizontals are drawn on top of the guidelines and middle horizontals split the distance from the top and the bottom.
+- Draw horizontal strokes left to right.
+Draw top and bottom horizontals on top of the guidelines.
+Middle horizontals split the distance from the top and the bottom.

 - All letters are roughly the same width and when done correctly they should be as wide as they are tall.
 Each letter sits inside an imaginary square.

 - Don’t cross the strokes of individual letters if you can help it.

 - Do not leave gaps between the strokes of your letters.